 Think about your duties and which documents may contain information pertaining to each duty, such as:

-- Legal documents pertaining to your guardianship and to any lawsuits the ward may be party to.
+- Legal documents pertaining to your guardianship and to any lawsuits the ward may be a party to

 State Guardianship Laws